When talking about building muscle, many people have some dissent on how long a workout should last for optimal muscle growth.

 What speaks for longer workouts?

 After we investigated what speaks for shorter workouts, let’s take a closer look at the other side of the coin and the reasons behind why so many people still believe in what Arnold did back then.

 Literally living in the gym.
 Training several hours daily.

 But how is that possible?
 What’s the point behind it?

-While it’s true that the longer your training lasts, the more cortisol and the less testosterone is released, but measurements show that the hormone levels normalize about 60-90 minutes after exercising.
+While it’s true that the longer your training lasts, the more cortisol and the less testosterone is released, yet measurements show that the hormone levels normalize about 60-90 minutes after exercising.

 There is no scientific evidence for the exact effect of the short-term unfavorable hormonal condition on muscle building.

-The only certainty is that a chronically increased cortisol level or chronically low testosterone levels can inhibit muscle growth or even reduce.
+The only certainty is that a chronically increased cortisol level or chronically low testosterone levels can inhibit or even reduce muscle growth.